IsabelGarvi/asteroids-unity-game/README.md

 - Medium: takes 20 points of life if it hits the ship.
 - Small: takes 5 points of life if it hits the ship.

+We start the game with a random number of big asteroids, in a range from 3 to 7.
 When a **big** asteroid is detroyed by the fire, 2 **medium** ones appear in its place.
 When a **medium** asteriod is When a BIG asteroid is detroyed by the fire, 2 **small** ones appear in its place.
 When ***ALL*** asteroids have been destroyed, the level is clear and more BIG asteroids appear.